donaldboulton/publiuslogic/src/pages/blog/gatsby-github-comments-utterances.md

 ### My withUtterances react Component

 Using GitHub pages dark theme.
 From the SEO component, 'og:title', to set the comment to a specific page.
-And this component with the specific meta-tags can be used, "anywhere", not just posts!
+And this component with the specific meta-tags can be used, 'anywhere', not just posts!

 ```jsx
 import React from 'react'